Scroll Down for the latest updates from our staff & our latest facebook posts

 We pride ourselves on having the most friendly, approachable and knowledgeable staff we can find.

 Andrea’s passion for many years has been horses.
 After successfully eventing her horse George she has followed her dream to share her knowledge with others and set up Cheshire Riding School.
-Andrea is passionate about her horses and staff and is hands on in the business.
+Andrea’s aim was to provide the community with access to riding in a fun but safe environment.
+Andrea enjoys seeing her horses and staff succeed and is hands on in the business.
+Andrea can be seen taking Molly or helping to keep our exam candidates at ease on exam days.

 Jane is our chief ride leader and has been riding since she was a child.